 In May and June 2007, the Company issued convertible notes payable to various lenders for an aggregate amount of \$1,500,000 (collectively, the "2007 Notes").
 Each of the 2007 Notes bears interest at 7% per annum and matures on December 16, 2007 ("Maturity Date").
 If prior to the Maturity Date, the Company merges with another company ("Pubco") that has a security approved for quotation on the OTC Bulletin Board ("Pubco Merger") or other trading market and Pubco simultaneously sells shares of its common stock for aggregate gross proceeds of not less than \$2,500,000 ("Pubco Financing"), the Company shall cause the entire outstanding principal amount and accrued interest to convert into Pubco common stock at a conversion price equal to one-half of the per share offering price of the Pubco common stock sold in Pubco Financing.
 In the event of a Pubco Merger and Pubco Financing, the Company would record a debt discount of \$1,500,000, which would be amortized immediately to interest expense upon the conversion of the 2007 Notes.
-If a Pubco Merger has not occurred by the Maturity Date, then at the option of such number of shares of the Company's common stock that represents 15% of the Company's outstanding common stock on the Maturity Date.
+If a Pubco Merger has not occurred by the Maturity Date, then at the option of the lender, each of the 2007 Notes shall convert into a pro rata portion of such number of shares of the Company's common stock that represents 15% of the Company's outstanding common stock on the Maturity Date.
 The 2007 Notes are not convertible until the earlier of the Pubco Merger and Pubco Financing or the Maturity Date.